bassosimone/multirepo/DESIGN.md

 3. Sets the `MULTIREPO_EXECUTABLE` environment variable to the path of the `multirepo` executable.

+4. If the command is `git`, add `--no-pager` as the first argument for usability (otherwise, `multirepo foreach git branch` is unusable).

-4. Executes the given `command` in each repository.
+5. Executes the given `command` in each repository.

 ## `multirepo repo add <dir> ...`